spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/publish-and-synchronize-and-multi-store-shop-systems.md

 ## How it Works

 The first diagram shows how P&S works with a multi-store shop system with one database.
 When the event is triggered, Publisher checks if the entity has information about a store.
-Depending on the result, it sends a message to sync queue or the store.
-Since `spy_product_abstract_storage` has a store column which defines entity and store relation, ProductAbstract goes to two different store sync queues .
+Depending on the result, it sends a message to the sync queue or the store.
+Since `spy_product_abstract_storage` has a store column, which defines entity and store relation, ProductAbstract goes to two different store sync queues.
 URL doesn't have any store, so Publisher sends it only to the default store (the store which Zed is running).
-To send URL to other stores, you need to define a **QueuePool**.
+To send a URL to other stores, you need to define a **QueuePool**.
 The [Queue Pool](/docs/scos/dev/back-end-development/data-manipulation/queue/queue-pool.html) is designed to allow messages to be sent to several queues.
 The synchronization process is using SynchronizationPool to get the list of the queues for sending the messages.
 In this example, URL will be sent to DE and AT as these queues are defined in the `SynchronizationPool` in `store.php`.

 {% info_block errorBox %}